 Magnesium Citrate is also the better option If you’re looking to improve your digestive health.
 Just note that too much of this Magnesium supplementation can have a laxative effect and could cause you to have loose stools, so be sure to follow recommended dosages if you don’t want Magnesium to make you poop too often.

-Unbalanced cells have low levels of Magnesium.
+Unbalanced cells have low Magnesium levels.
 This leads to a weakened stress response and continued Magnesium loss.
 If you’re taking a Magnesium supplement to unwind, improve mood, or specifically at nighttime to help you sleep, opt for Magnesium Glycinate.

 The Best of Both Worlds: A Magnesium Blend